datagems-eosc/dg-logging/docs/docs/onboarding.md

 ## Examples

-You can find descriptions and an overview of the offered pipelines in the [Logging Pipeline Examples](logging-overview.md) section.
+You can find descriptions and an overview of the offered pipelines in the [Log Formats](logging-formats.md) section.

 ## Tutorials